10 Marketing Rules these 10 Entrepreneurs Swear By

 2. Speak their language.

-Learn to speak in the language people understand, not your preferred way of communication.
+Learn to speak in a language people understand, not your preferred method of communication.
 I created a “PASE” system to categorize people’s preferred thinking, speaking and understanding into four areas: Practical, Action, Social and Emotional.

 - Speak slowly and logically without hype to Practical people; they just want the basics.

-- You can be slightly more aggressive and louder with Action people because they like to be motivated and pushed.
+- You can be slightly louder and more aggressive with Action people because they like to be motivated and pushed.

 - Social people like laid-back friendly conversation without much pressure; over time, if they like you, they’ll do business with you.

 - With Emotional people, be careful not push them too much.
 Use phrases like “How does this make you feel?”
 You don’t need as much logic and definitely shouldn’t be aggressive.

 —Tai Lopez, investor and advisor to many multimillion-dollar businesses, has built an eight-figure online empire